Robert Watson-Watt: Legacy

-On 3 September 2014 a statue of Sir Robert Watson-Watt was unveiled in Brechin by the Princess Royal.
+On 3 September 2014, a statue of Sir Robert Watson-Watt was unveiled in Brechin by the Princess Royal.
 One day later, the BBC Two drama Castles in the Sky, aired with Eddie Izzard in the role of Watson Watt.

 A collection of some of the correspondence and papers of Watson-Watt is held by the National Library of Scotland.
 A collection of papers relating to Watson-Watt is also held by Archive Services at the University of Dundee.

 A briefing facility at RAF Boulmer has been named the Watson-Watt auditorium in his honour.

 Business and financial life

 Watson-Watt had a problematic business and financial life.

 Family life

+Robert Watson-Watt was married three times.
+He had a daughter with his second wife.

-Watson-Watt was married on 20 July 1916 in Hammersmith, London to Margaret Robertson (d.1988), the daughter of a draughtsman; they later divorced and he remarried in 1952 in Canada.
-His second wife was Jean Wilkinson, who died in 1964.
-He returned to Scotland in the 1960s.
+Watson-Watt was married on 20 July 1916 in Hammersmith, London to Margaret Robertson (d.1988), the daughter of a draughtsman.
+In 1952 they divorced and he remarried.
+His second wife was a Canadian widow, Jean Wilkinson, who later died in 1964.
+He returned to Scotland in the 1960s, after the closure of his Canadian engineering business.

-In 1966, at the age of 74, he proposed to Dame Katherine Trefusis Forbes, who was 67 years old at the time and had also played a significant role in the Battle of Britain as the founding Air Commander of the Women's Auxiliary Air Force, which supplied the radar-room operatives.
-They lived together in London in the winter, and at "The Observatory": Trefusis Forbes' summer home in Pitlochry, Perthshire, during the warmer months.
-They remained together until her death in 1971.
-Watson-Watt died in 1973, aged 81, in Inverness.
-They are buried together in the churchyard of the Episcopal Church of the Holy Trinity at Pitlochry.
+In 1966, at the age of 74, he married Dame Katherine Trefusis Forbes.
+She was 67 years old at the time and had also played a significant role in the Battle of Britain as the founding Air Commander of the Women's Auxiliary Air Force, which supplied the radar-room operatives.
+The couple lived in London during the winter, and at The Observatory, Trefusis Forbes' summer home, in Pitlochry, Perthshire, during the warmer months.

+Watson-Watt died in 1973, aged 81 in Inverness, two years after his third wife.
+They are buried together in the churchyard of the Episcopal Church of the Holy Trinity in Pitlochry, Scotland.